srinivasaraju96/Recipe-finder/README.md

 - Search for recipes by entering a dish name or ingredients.
 - Displays a list of recipes with images and details.
-- Stores recipes in session storage for quick access.
 - User-friendly and responsive design.